datacommonsorg/website/docs/developer_guide.md

 1. On top of the "Run and Debug" pane, select "DC Website Flask" and click on the green "Play" button.

+1. In "DEBUG CONSOLE" (not "TERMINAL"), check the server logs show up.

 This brings up Flask server from the debugger.
 Now you can set break point and inspect variables from the debugger pane.

+TIPS: you can inspect variable in the botton of "DEBUG CONSOLE" window.

 A full tutorial of debugging Flask app in Visual Studio Code is in [here](https://code.visualstudio.com/docs/python/tutorial-flask).